 ▪️ Crank Radio

-▪️ Generator + Knowledge on how to safely use as well as fuel & fuel stabilizer
+▪️ Generator and knowledge on how to safely use as well as fuel and fuel stabilizer

-▪️ Hard copies of important documents & health records
+▪️ Hard copies of important documents and health records

 Make a Plan

 It’s also important to make a plan of action that everyone knows!
 Your plan should include;